ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Stomach cancers tend to develop slowly over many years.
 Before a true cancer develops, pre-cancerous changes often occur in the inner lining (mucosa) of the stomach.
 These early changes rarely cause symptoms and therefore often go undetected.
 Most (about 90% to 95%) cancers of the stomach are adenocarcinomas.
 A stomach cancer or gastric cancer almost always is an adenocarcinoma.
 These cancers develop from the cells that form the innermost lining of the stomach (the mucosa).
 Correa pointed out that the human gastric carcinogenesis is a slow progressive, multistep, and multifactorial pathology process.
 The multistep process is composed of chronic superficial gastritis, atrophy gastritis, intestinal metaplasia (IM), dysplasia (DYS), and adenocarcinoma (malignant neoplasm).

  -  Note that there are cardia (50-60%) and non-cardia cancers (40-50%) both classified by GBD as stomach cancers
  -  Cardia cancers are not associated with H. pylori infection while non-cardia cancers are.
 There is evidence written that says cardia cancers may be protected by H. pylori.
-Incidence is cardia cancers   are rising while stomach cancer overall and non-cardia cancers are decreasing (better hygiene?)
+Incidence is cardia cancers are rising while stomach cancer overall and non-cardia cancers are decreasing.
+There is some suggestion in the literature that cardio cancers may be rising due to H. pylori eradication campaigns.
- - This pools all stomach cancer
+ - This model does not make the distinction between cardio or non-cardia cancers.
+We use relative risks and H. pylori treatment efficacy for all gastric cancers.

 .. image:: correa_cascade.svg